dochy-ksti/docchi/docchi_manual/manual/docchi_params_generate.md

     // "json_dir_to_root" returns CoreResult, which is the result type of the module "docchi_core".
     // It's automatically converted to DpResult with the "?" operator.
-    // In Dochy, every result type is automatically converted to DpResult,
+    // In Docchi, every result type is automatically converted to DpResult,
     // so basically, users of this library only need DpResult.

     // "generate_interface" analyzes RootObject and generate the source code to access the RootObject in Rust